 However, many people know conservatories by previous models, which had issues with storing heat and keeping cold air away.
 Because of this, many older builds get uncomfortable in both summer and winter, making them difficult to use.

-Alternatively, then, you could install a sunroom for your home.
+Alternatively, then, you could install a sunroom extension for your home.
 Sunrooms take the glass in a conservatory to a whole new level, using double glazing right across the build.
 Instead of putting brickwork on the bottom, they sometimes use solid materials in the roof, giving you extra insulation, shading and privacy.

 But sunrooms, thanks to their fully glazed design, can also have their drawbacks.
 So, which is better for your home – conservatory or sunroom?
 The answer lies in what you and your family want from expanding your living space.